 1. List of TMDL projects in proximity to regional permittee MS4 boundaries.
-2. Maintain a record of TAG attendance.

 - The City of Yakima took the lead and contracted Evergreen StormH2O to Develop the QAPP for sampling and testing with regards to the Mid-Yakima bacteria/e coli TMDL. - The completed QAPP was signed off by Ecology and participating jurisdictions in December of 2023.
-An addendum will be coming to include the City of Union Gap. - Status of TMDLs potentially affecting RSWG partners, as of the end of 2021 on Ecology's [website](#).
+An addendum to include the City of Union Gap was completed.
+Sampling as per the QAPP started in September of 2024. - Status of TMDLs potentially affecting RSWG partners, as of the end of 2021 on Ecology's [website](#).

-Waterbody Pollutant(s) Status

-Yakima River: Mid Basin e-coli Issued 2021, QAPP completed in 2023
+Waterbody Pollutant(s) Status Yakima River: Mid Basin e-coli Issued 2021, completed QAPP 2023, Sampling 2024

-Yakima River Toxics In Development

 This Performance Measure is a permit requirement and is included in the SWMP.
-It has not been fully implemented, therefore appropriateness cannot be evaluated.